 IMPORTANT EXAM DETAILS

-Exam Date: In-Home Testing to occur throughout multiple sessions during the week of October 5th through October 9th, 2020.
+Exam Date: @Home Testing to occur throughout multiple sessions during the week of October 5th through October 9th, 2020.
 Availability of exam sessions is contingent upon total number of enrolled candidates.

 Each Candidate is Required to: